Native calling interface

 NativeCall currently doesn't put object members in containers, so assigning new values to them (with =) doesn't work.
 Instead, you have to bind new values to the private members:

-As you may have predicted by now, a null is represented by the type object of the struct type.
+As you may have predicted by now, a NULL pointer is represented by the type object of the struct type.

 Likewise, it is possible to declare a Perl 6 class that stores its attributes the same way a C compiler would lay them out in a similar